 Elizabeth Shea (00:43)

-Hello everybody and welcome to branching out in our latest episode.
+Hello everybody and welcome to our latest episode of Branching Out.
 We are very excited to have Houston Goodwin in our office today.
 Hello Houston, how are you today?

 Houston Goodwin (00:52)